Wildergames/blender-quick-exporter/README.md

 # What is Quick Exporter?
-Quick Exporter is a **free** Blender addon by [Wilder](https://wilder.games), which allows users to configure and manage exportable packages from objects within a Blender file.
+Quick Exporter is a **free** Blender addon by [Tony Coculuzzi](https://tonycoculuzzi.com), which allows users to configure and manage exportable packages from objects within a Blender file.

 These **Export Packages** can be exported manually and/or automatically, as a single or individual **.fbx** files.